 Either way, you can expect the service professionals at Gateway Harley-Davidson to provide you with the best care and accuracy during the recall process.
 If you have inquiries during the recall process, contact our service team directly.

-According to the reports, Harley-Davidson has a recall for the saddlebags and detachable accessories.
+According to the NHTSA reports, Harley-Davidson has a recall for some saddlebags and detachable accessories.

 The Harley-Davidson rider can discern that the saddlebag indicator on the back side of the bag is noticeable and that the bag rumbles or comes undone when you move it.